cboelsen/tastytopping/docs/index.rst

 Justification
 ^^^^^^^^^^^^^

 Why another one?
-There are some other packages around that do something similar (most notably tastypie-queryset-client), but they're lacking in a few areas:
+There are some other packages around that do something similar, but they're lacking one or more of these areas:

+- ORM.
+A lot of other packages need both the resource data and the API wrapper to work with a resource, instead of just a resource-type object (which is more pythonic).

 - Python3 support.

 - Support for authentication.

-- Support for custom endpoints.
+- Support for nested resources (in progress).

 - A thorough set of `unit tests
   <https://github.com/cboelsen/tastytopping/blob/master/tests/tests.py>`_.

 - Development has stagnated (none of them have released in close to a year, whereas tastypie has been releasing thick and fast).

-- Creating this was FUN!

 Examples